 Core Concepts

-State based routing models agent workflows as a state machine where:
+State based routing models agent workflows as a state machine where:- Each agent has a specific goal within a larger network

 - The network combines agents to achieve an overall objective, with shared state modified by each agent